-All Rotary clubs, individual Rotarians, and volunteers are responsible for protecting the safety and security of everyone encountered in the provision of services to our community.
-We have a special obligation to youth and vulnerable persons.
-Rotarians are obliged to intervene if they become aware of information about abuse and/or harassment of a person through their involvement with a Rotary club program, activity or event.
+All Rotary Clubs, individual Rotarians, and Volunteers are responsible for protecting the safety and security of everyone encountered in the provision of services to our community.
+We have a special obligation to Youth and Vulnerable Persons.
+Rotarians are obliged to intervene if they become aware of information about abuse and/or harassment of a person through their involvement with a Rotary Club Program.

-Rotarians are obliged to do those things that protect and reinforce the physical and emotional safety and security of themselves and others.
-This includes operating a motor vehicle safely, ensuring the proper use of safety equipment, avoiding the use of illegal drugs, and avoiding the consumption of alcohol while providing service to others.

-Rotarians are obliged to take appropriate action when they observe other Rotarians or volunteers behaving in ways that contradict the values contained in our District and club policies.
+- Rotarians are obliged to do those things that protect and reinforce the physical and emotional safety and security of themselves and others.
+This includes operating a motor vehicle safely, ensuring the proper use of safety equipment, avoiding the use of illegal drugs, and avoiding the consumption of alcohol while providing service to others. - Rotarians are obliged to take appropriate action when they observe other Rotarians or Volunteers behaving in ways that contradict the values contained in our District and Rotary Club policies.